4xRoads/Project01_VS_to_GH/README.md

 5. The Source Control icon in VS will ask to push to Github (as long as ext. installed)

 Creating a repository directly from the IDE was the easiest method.
-VS will ask for the assocaited Prior to submitting Commits to GH, the changes need to be staged in VS IDE In order to push commits to GH the command >>>>feat: add cli command<<<<< is used directly for the staged commits
+VS will ask for the associated Prior to submitting Commits to GH, the changes need to be staged in VS IDE In order to push commits to GH the command >>>>feat: add cli command<<<<< is used directly for the staged commits